shramay-palta/shramay-palta.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a fourth year [Ph.D.
-Student](https://www.cs.umd.edu/people/spalta) in the [Department of Computer Science](https://www.cs.umd.edu) at the [University of Maryland, College Park](https://www.umd.edu/) where I am advised by [Professor Rachel Rudinger](https://rudinger.github.io).
+I am a [Ph.D.
+Candidate](https://www.cs.umd.edu/people/spalta) in the [Department of Computer Science](https://www.cs.umd.edu) at the [University of Maryland, College Park](https://www.umd.edu/) where I am advised by [Professor Rachel Rudinger](https://rudinger.github.io).

 I am a member of the [Computational Linguistics and Information Processing (CLIP)](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) Lab in [UMIACS](https://www.umiacs.umd.edu).